My daughter had a pet parakeet, and then we adopted another. I enjoy sharing what we've learned about caring for these colorful pets.

 At first, there was a toy that Lemon would not allow Marshmallow to chew on, but they have resolved that problem.
 Lemon clearly is the more dominant bird and demands several head scratches per day from Marshmallow.

-When introducing a new bird, it is possible to have a bird that is territorial and will not be so accepting as Lemon.
-You should place them in separate cages side by side for a week and then try to introduce the new bird into the big cage.
+Some birds are territorial and will not be as accepting as Lemon.
+You should keep them in separate cages side by side for a week and then try to introduce the new bird into the big cage.
 If there seem to be any problems, you can separate them at night until they get used to each other.

 Bringing a Pet Bird Home